-For Gulf states, Hormuz uncertainty casts shadow over fragile US-Iran truce
+For Gulf states, Hormuz uncertainty casts shadow over US-Iran ceasefire

 Experts say Gulf states wary US could agree to deal giving Iran leverage over strategic energy waterway.

-A sigh of relief swept across the Gulf region late on Tuesday after Iran and the United States agreed to a two-week truce, pausing more than five weeks of increasingly violent attacks and inflammatory rhetoric.
+The Gulf region breathed a collective sigh of relief late on Tuesday after Iran and the United States agreed on a two-week truce, pausing more than a month of increasingly violent attacks and inflammatory rhetoric.

-Just hours earlier, US President Donald Trump had threatened to wipe out an “entire civilization” and Tehran had warned of further attacks across the Gulf and beyond.
+Hours earlier, US President Donald Trump threatened to wipe out an “entire civilisation” and Tehran warned of further attacks across the Gulf and beyond.

 Recommended Storieslist of 3 items